No sleep, a $5 meal: Samsung scion questioned for straight 22 hours

 The official, who declined to be named due to the sensitivity of the matter, said Lee's lawyer was present during the questioning.

-Prosecutors have been investigating whether Samsung provided 30 billion won (21 million pounds) to a business and foundations backed by the president's friend Choi Soon-sil in exchange for the national pension fund's support for a 2015 merger of two Samsung affiliates.
+Prosecutors have been investigating whether Samsung provided 30 billion won ($25.46 million) to a business and foundations backed by the president's friend Choi Soon-sil in exchange for the national pension fund's support for a 2015 merger of two Samsung affiliates.

 Lee was named as a suspect on Wednesday and summoned for questioning on Thursday morning.
 He became the de facto head of the Samsung Group after his father Lee Kun-Hee was incapacitated by a heart attack in 2014.